Jacques-Nicolas Billaud-Varenne

-Jacques-Nicolas Billaud-Varenne ([ʒak nikɔla bijo vaʁɛn]; 23 April 1756 – 3 June 1819), also known as Jean Nicolas or by his nickname, the Righteous Patriot, was a French personality of the Revolutionary period.
-Jacques Nicolas Billaud-Varenne was an instrumental figure of the period known as the Reign of Terror.
-Billaud-Varenne climbed his way up the ladder of power during that period, becoming one of the most militant members of the Committee of Public Safety.
-He was recognized and worked with French Revolution figures Georges Danton and Maximilien Robespierre, and is often considered one of the key architects of The Terror.
-"No, we will not step backward, our zeal will only be smothered in the tomb; either the Revolution will triumph or we will all die."
+Jacques-Nicolas Billaud-Varenne ([ʒak nikɔla bijo vaʁɛn]; 23 April 1756 – 3 June 1819), also known as Jean Nicolas or by his nicknames, the Righteous Patriot or the Tiger, was a French lawyer and a major figure in the French Revolution.
+A close associate of Georges Danton and Maximilien Robespierre, he was one of the most militant members of the Committee of Public Safety, and is often considered a key architect of the Reign of Terror.